pFindStudio/pLink2/README.md

 ## pLink Release Notes

+#### Version 2.3.8 - December 27 2019
+* Happy New Year 2020!
+* Fixed a quantitation bug on French Edition of Windows.
+* Updated the configuration for cross-linker.
+* Updated pLabel for MS-cleavable cross-linked spectra annotation.
+* A new license is required for this version, but we have extended the license validity to three years.
+This means you can use pLink 2.3.8 until 2023 without worrying about expiration.
 #### Version 2.3.7 - November 5 2019
 * Fixed a bug when open pLabel.
 * License for version 2.3.5 is still valid for this version.